CHICAGO CATASTROPHIC INJURY LAWYER

 Americans suffer approximately 3 million non-fatal injuries every year according to the AAST.
 Catastrophic injuries aren’t common, but when they do occur, they can be extremely expensive to treat.
 Additionally, those who suffer severe injuries like this will have little chance of returning to a normal life.
-If you or a loved one is suffering from life-altering injuries, a catastrophic injury attorney at Curcio Law Offices wants to make sure you receive the compensation you deserve.
+If you or a loved one is suffering from life-altering injuries, a Chicago catastrophic injury lawyer at Curcio Law Offices wants to make sure you receive the compensation you deserve.

 Injuries such as traumatic brain injury, quadriplegia, paraplegia, amputations, or severe burns can have a life-changing impact on a person and their family.
 Our attorneys understand that individuals and families are often overwhelmed by the circumstances created by catastrophic personal injuries.

 Curcio Law Offices has been handling catastrophic personal injury cases in and around Chicago for more than 50 years.
 Call us today at 312-321-1111 for a free consultation.

 A catastrophic injury is a personal injury that’s so serious that it will leave long-term effects and permanent damage to the injured person.
 As a result, victims of a Chicago catastrophic injury will often require around-the-clock care for the rest of their lives.
 Catastrophic injuries also tend to be life-threatening or life-altering, making the recovery process long and arduous.

 Our Chicago personal injury attorneys have been fighting for injured victims in the Chicago area for decades.

 Types of Catastrophic Injuries

 Catastrophic injuries are generally put into three categories: physical injuries, spinal cord injuries, and cognitive injuries.